 But it's still possible for you to get back the lost data.
-And today I am going to teach you how to recover a formatted memory card and get back your lost photographs (pics, videos, etc.).
+And today I am going to teach you how to recover a formatted memory card and reclaim your lost memories (pics, videos, etc.).

 Whether you reformatted your camera card by accident, or because you are getting the annoying "card is not formatted, do you want to format it now?" error, I'm sharing with you the step-by-step guide to handle the situation properly.

 Bottom line?
 You'll see your lost stuff again very soon (hopefully).
 No need to send the memory card to a data recovery center or a repair shop.

 Let's get started.

 Stop using the card immediately!
 That is absolutely the first step you should take.

 Note: it's important that you do not take any additional photos using the same camera card (be it a SD, CF or xD).

 Studies show that the primary reason why data recovery fails is that the user continues to use the storage media with massive data writing activities (such as saving new files), causing the data contained in those files marked as deleted to be overwritten, and thus they become totally unrecoverable.

 So, again, do not use the card any more.
 If you can, remove it from your digital camera and put it back into a plastic case (or another safe place).

 Simply put, a formating operation prepares your card back to default setting — it marks it as blank (learn more from this Wikipedia page).
 It's pretty much the same thing whether you format it via your camera or by using a computer.
 However, most photographers do suggest that we format in camera in order to avoid any unexpected compatibility issues.